aditya-rv-vlsi/ASIC_Design_Class_1/README.md

 	<summary> Day 4 - Pre-layout timing analysis and importance of good clock tree </summary>

 Implementation
-Section 4 tasks:-
+Day 4 tasks:-
-Fix up small DRC errors and verify the design is ready to be inserted into our flow.
+1. Fix up small DRC errors and verify the design is ready to be inserted into our flow.
-Save the finalized layout with custom name and open it.
+2. Save the finalized layout with custom name and open it.
-Generate lef from the layout.
+3. Generate lef from the layout.
-Copy the newly generated lef and associated required lib files to 'picorv32a' design 'src' directory.
+4. Copy the newly generated lef and associated required lib files to 'picorv32a' design 'src' directory.
-Edit 'config.tcl' to change lib file and add the new extra lef into the openlane flow.
+5. Edit 'config.tcl' to change lib file and add the new extra lef into the openlane flow.
-Run openlane flow synthesis with newly inserted custom inverter cell.
+6. Run openlane flow synthesis with newly inserted custom inverter cell.
-Remove/reduce the newly introduced violations with the introduction of custom inverter cell by modifying design parameters.
+7. Remove/reduce the newly introduced violations with the introduction of custom inverter cell by modifying design parameters.
-Once synthesis has accepted our custom inverter we can now run floorplan and placement and verify the cell is accepted in PnR flow.
+8. Once synthesis has accepted our custom inverter we can now run floorplan and placement and verify the cell is accepted in PnR flow.
-Do Post-Synthesis timing analysis with OpenSTA tool.
+9. Do Post-Synthesis timing analysis with OpenSTA tool.
-Make timing ECO fixes to remove all violations.
+10. Make timing ECO fixes to remove all violations.
-Replace the old netlist with the new netlist generated after timing ECO fix and implement the floorplan, placement and cts.
+11. Replace the old netlist with the new netlist generated after timing ECO fix and implement the floorplan, placement and cts.
-Post-CTS OpenROAD timing analysis.
+12. Post-CTS OpenROAD timing analysis.
-Explore post-CTS OpenROAD timing analysis by removing 'sky130_fd_sc_hd__clkbuf_1' cell from clock buffer list variable 'CTS_CLK_BUFFER_LIST'.
+13. Explore post-CTS OpenROAD timing analysis by removing 'sky130_fd_sc_hd__clkbuf_1' cell from clock buffer list variable 'CTS_CLK_BUFFER_LIST'.

 1. Fix up small DRC errors and verify the design is ready to be inserted into our flow.